Where is the best place to store ice cream cones? Conetainers....... Sorry!

 3. Just add your answers together.

-It can be a bother having to learn so many formulas, but let us look at this closely.
+It can be a bother having to learn so many formulas (or formulae), so let us look at this closely.

-A cone has a circular shape so the formula for finding an area of a circle is in it. x r²
+A cone has a circular shape, so we need to use the formula for finding an area of a circle: π x r²

 This gives us the area of the surface of the base.

-The other part of the formula starts the same, uses the radius, so the only other thing to think about is selecting (l) the slant height.
+The other part of the formula starts the same and uses the radius, so the only other thing to think about is selecting (l) the slant height.

 Find the surface area of this cone.
 The radius is 4 cm.
 The slant height is 7 cm.